Ella Pontefract: Collecting

 When war broke out they still lived with their parents and served at the Ambulance Depot in Wetherby.
 But in 1941, when a sister took over nursing their mother, Pontefract and Marie moved into the 17th-century cottage they had been having restored up in Wensleydale at Askrigg.

 When they travelled collecting stories they also recorded in detail every item they collected on their visits to markets, auctions and house sales, describing the exact context of their use.
 These items of personal, domestic and working life in the Dales were used by Marie for her woodcuts and drawings.
 When others heard of this they donated more.

 In 1941 "Mr Horne's Museum" was put up for auction.
 This museum in Leyburn had been in existence for over a hundred years.
 On 5 November they bought thirteen lots from the sale, the core of the collection.
 Their collection was a substantial basis for the Dales Countryside Museum at Hawes, Wensleydale.

 Death and legacy

 "Ella Pontefract struggled long with ill health.
 Though in those later years very frail she was no trembler."
 David Brooks, The Yorkshire Post, 1945.
 After a year of illness she died 23 February 1945.
 After some time Marie Hartley wrote "Yorkshire Heritage" a devoted memoir including many of Ella's later diary notes.
 It was published in 1950.
-Ella's artwork has been highly acclaimed and exhibited.
+Pontefract's artwork has been highly acclaimed and exhibited.